Your blood glucose can provide powerful insights that empower you to fine-tune your diet and move towards your goals.

 You can track your waking glucose in Nutrient Optimiser.
 You should be aware that your waking glucose may increase initially as insulin drops, stored energy is released, and you start to lose weight.
 Later, you may see your waking glucose stabilise at a lower level when you stop losing weight.

-While we can’t help you adjust your medication, if you inject insulin to manage Type-1 or Type-2 diabetes, knowing your carbohydrate intake at each meal can be a helpful tool to dose insulin more accurately, particularly if you are using a carb-counting approach.
+While we can’t help you adjust your medication, if you inject insulin to manage Type-1 or Type-2 diabetes knowing your carbohydrate intake at each meal can be a helpful tool to dose insulin more accurately.

-As you dial back your carbohydrates, you should be mindful that you will require less bolus insulin at meals, and as you lose weight and become more insulin sensitive, you will need less long-acting basal insulin.
+As you dial back your carbohydrates, you should be mindful that you will require less bolus insulin at meals.
+In addition, as you lose weight and become more insulin sensitive, you will need less long-acting basal insulin.

 You should work with your healthcare team to scale back your medications as your metabolic health improves.
 We love it when people can ditch their medications after following our programs!